-When carrying a baton, uniformed personnel shall carry the baton in its authorized holder on the equipment belt.
+When carrying a baton, uniformed personnel should carry the baton in its authorized holder on the equipment belt or outer ballistic vest carrier.
 Plainclothes and non-field personnel may carry the baton as authorized and in accordance with the needs of their assignment or at the direction of their supervisor.